cyberman54/ESP32-Paxcounter/README.md

 - Pycom LoPy4

 Target platform must be selected in [platformio.ini](https://github.com/cyberman54/ESP32-Paxcounter/blob/master/platformio.ini).

 Hardware dependent settings (pinout etc.) are stored in board files in /hal directory.

+Suitable 3D printable cases can be found (and, if wanted so, ordered) on Thingiverse, see
+<A HREF="https://www.thingiverse.com/thing:2670713">Heltec</A> and <A HREF="https://www.thingiverse.com/thing:2811127">TTGOv2</A>, for example.

 # Building